sonata-project/SonataAdminBundle/docs/reference/security.rst

 ---------------

 By default, the SonataAdminBundle does not come with any user management, however it is most likely the application requires such a feature.
-The Sonata Project includes a ``SonataUserBundle``.
+For this you can try the ``SonataUserBundle``.

 The ``SonataUserBundle`` adds support for a database-backed user system in Symfony.
 It provides a flexible framework for user management that aims to handle common